-- 1. Turn the power off at the main power supply and wear gloves - Remove the one vent grille mounting screw.
-(1 outside screw) - After open door.
+- Turn the power off at the main power supply and wear gloves - Remove the one vent grille mounting screws.(2 outside screws) - After open door.
 Slide vent grille to left and tip it forward.

 MAINTENANCE

 4. Remove the old filter.